lazydancer/idk/README.md

 ![Website](https://raw.githubusercontent.com/lazydancer/idk/main/img/screenshot-rocks%20(1).png)

-This displays items availbe in your inventory and have the ability to place items into a cart to withdraw them.
-In addition, also allows the start the depositing process
+This displays and controls the items available in your inventory.
+Withdraw and deposit items from here

 Built with svelte and tailwind.css,